wheely/ember-dialog/README.md

 ```

 ### Confirm dialog
-Responsable for output an message or view with few buttons: `decline` and `accept`.
-Events from buttons by default handled by dialog component.
-You able to redefine standard behaviour by handle these in controller, that you provided to creation method.
+Responsable for output an text message or a view with few buttons: `decline` and `accept`.
+Events from buttons by default handle by dialog component.
+You're able to redefine standard behaviour by handle these in controller, that you have provided to creation method.

 **Output simple message**
-Dialog Manager creates needle view for you.
-Also you may do not pass a controller, it's will be created as well.
+Dialog Manager creates view for you if it's haven't provided.
+Controller will be created as well.
 ```javascript
 var message = "Do you really want to do that?";
 var p = this.get('dialogManager').confirm(message, this);